soedinglab/hh-suite/README.md

 The HH-suite is an open-source software package for sensitive protein sequence searching based on the pairwise alignment of hidden Markov models (HMMs).

+## WARNING ##
+We had to rename our repository for ffindex, so it might be necessary to run the following commands to update the submodule in your clone:

+	git pull
+	git submodule deinit
+	git sobmodule init

 ## Requirements